Ash-the-practical-programmer/ysearch2/docs/setup.md

 For production deployment, you should:

-1. Update environment variables in docker-compose.yml
-2. Configure proper security settings
+1. Configure proper security settings
-3. Set up a reverse proxy (nginx, Apache) for SSL termination
+2. Set up a reverse proxy (nginx, Apache) for SSL termination
-4. Use a production database instead of the development PostgreSQL instance
+3. Use a production database instead of the development PostgreSQL instance
-5. Configure proper logging and monitoring
+4. Configure proper logging and monitoring

 ## Contributing